jordanbrock/jordanbrock.github.com/_posts/2008-02-10-meats-i-have-eaten.markdown

 	</ul>

-	p. _More Updates_
+_More Updates_

-	p.
 Rosemary reminded me about the frog legs I ate in French class one year.
 So ...